cljdoc/cljdoc/doc/running-cljdoc-locally.md

 1. Open the docs for muuntaja on the local cljdoc server: http://localhost:8000/d/metosin/muuntaja

+# Running with Docker

+The [Docker image](https://hub.docker.com/r/cljdoc/cljdoc/tags) can be used to run cljdoc locally without building it yourself:

+1. Start the Docker container and wait for the webserver to start on port `8000`:

+   docker run --rm -p 8000:8000 cljdoc/cljdoc:0.0.1406-030763c

 ---

 **Thats pretty much it!** Stop by on Slack if you have any problems. :wave: